 - 1. Rinse the fish with water and rub the body lightly from head to tail.
 This removes loose scales and mucus that may be from another fish. - 2.
-Choose scales from immediately above or below the lateral line (Figure 10-5).
+Choose scales from immediately above or below the lateral line (Figure 15-5).
 Note: depending on the species, you may be provided with alternate locations. - 3.
 Use forceps to loosen and remove a few scales.
 You will feel a slight resistance if the scale is embedded in the sample fish - 4.
 If possible, clean by dipping in water and rub them between your fingers. - 5.
 Place in envelope and label appropriately.

-Figure 10-5 Scale collection areas.
+Figure 15-5 Scale collection areas.
 Image from Hanrahan et al.(1997).

-10.4.1.4.2 Spines/Rays
+15.4.1.4.2 Spines/Rays

-Fins are composed of a membrane and rays (and/or spines).
-The rays have growth rings that can be used to age some species.
+Fins are composed of rays (and/or spines) connected by a fleshy membrane.
+The rays or spines of some species have growth rings that can be used to age individual fish.
 Collecting a fin ray sample involves cutting the fin away from the body and storing in an appropriately labeled envelope or scintillation vial.

-10.4.1.4.3 Otoliths
+15.4.1.4.3 Otoliths